Reclassifying Feynman integrals as special functions

-The resulting equation often takes a very compact form, and the analytic solution at each order of $\epsilon$ expansion can be written down directly using iterated integrals.
-In the simplest case, these iterated integrals can be defined as multiple polylogarithms~\cite{2011arXiv1105.2076G}.
-The rich algebraic structures of multiple polylogarithms allow us to simplify the expression considerably using the symbol technique~\cite{Goncharov:2010jf} or directly write down an ansatz to the final result of the FIs and then fix the unknown coefficients with the help of other knowledge we have about the integrals.
-Many cutting-edge phenomenological problems have been solved by this strategy in recent years.
+The resultant equations often assume a highly compact form, and the analytical solution at each order of the $\epsilon$ expansion can be readily expressed using iterated integrals.
+In the simplest scenario, these iterated integrals can be characterized as multiple polylogarithms~\cite{2011arXiv1105.2076G}.
+Leveraging the intricate algebraic structures inherent in multiple polylogarithms, such as the symbol technique~\cite{Goncharov:2010jf}, we can significantly simplify the expression.
+Alternatively, one can directly formulate an ansatz for the final result of the FIs and subsequently determine the unknown coefficients by incorporating additional knowledge about the FIs.
+This strategic approach has proven instrumental in resolving numerous cutting-edge phenomenological problems in recent years.